 This tends to be a recognised category in the USA with little recognition in Australia.

 The right of a person with a disability to be accompanied by his/her assistance dog in all public accommodations.
 Public access is granted to the person with the disability, not to the assistance dog.

-A dog that works for people with a disability, excluding blindness or deafness.
+Assistance Dogs (Australia) or Service Dogs (USA) refers to a dog that works for people with a disability, excluding blindness or deafness.
 Service dogs may be trained to perform a wide range of tasks including, but not limited to, retrieving objects, alerting to a medical crisis, shifting a wheelchair, bracing, providing assistance in a medical crisis.